 New 3D-Printed Convergent Synergy Carbon Tweeter

-To come up with something that was better, Wilson shifted to leveraging 3D Printing to allow for rapid prototyping, and while many materials they tried didn’t pan out, they discovered a carbon fiber strand + a specific 3D printer that had the potential to mix things up.
+To come up with something better, Wilson shifted to leveraging 3D Printing to allow for rapid prototyping.
+While many materials they tried didn’t pan out, they discovered a carbon fiber strand + a specific 3D printer that had the potential to mix things up.

 This resulted in the birth of the Convergence Synergy Carbon Tweeter.
-Wilson claims that “The CSC Tweeter offers far greater and more linear high-frequency extension while providing unprecedented ambient retrieval and superior harmonic detail.”
+Wilson claims, “The CSC Tweeter offers far greater and more linear high-frequency extension while providing unprecedented ambient retrieval and superior harmonic detail.”

 The Addition of V-Material